Or one more dream I cannot make true?

-- Flight of Romance: Done metaphorically (maybe) when Mia and Sebastian break into the Griffith Observatory's Plantarium theater and end up dancing in mid-air among thousands of stars.
+- Flight of Romance: Done metaphorically (maybe) when Mia and Sebastian break into the Griffith Observatory's Planetarium theater and end up dancing in mid-air among thousands of stars.

-- Foreshadowing: One lyric in "Another Day of Sun" could be seen as hinting about the fate of Mia and Sebastian's relationship."Cause maybe in that sleepy town
+- Foreshadowing: Opening number "Another Day of Sun" both sets up the characters' motivations and foreshadows the plot of the film.
+One line in particular could be seen as hinting about the fate of Mia and Sebastian's relationship.'Cause maybe in that sleepy town

 He'll sit one day, the lights go down